Chetic/shell-bun/README.md

 ### Single Command Execution
 1. Navigate to or filter for desired command
 2. Press Enter to execute immediately
-3. Confirmation prompt before execution
+3. Real-time status updates with emojis
-4. Real-time status updates with emojis
+4. Execution summary with success/failure status

 ### Parallel Execution
-1. Use Space to select multiple commands
+1. Use Space to select multiple commands (shows [✓] indicator)
-2. Press Tab (or Enter when items selected) to run all selected commands
+2. Press Enter when items are selected to run all simultaneously
-3. Commands execute simultaneously in background
+3. Commands execute in parallel in background processes
-4. Execution summary with success/failure counts
+4. Detailed execution summary with individual success/failure tracking

 ## Built-in Status Messages